 System creates audit log.

-Normalise IMEI Field
+Normalise IMEI Field [Where to get the correct IMEI?]

 As an OC/DOC, IC, or User, I want the system to validate and auto-correct the IMEI field when generating a Routine List, so that I can ensure the correct IMEI format is sent to the telcos.